tohweizhong/dev-quick-start/README.md

 - `echo 'export GOOGLE_GENAI_USE_VERTEXAI=true' >> ~/.bash_profile`
 - `source ~/.bash_profile`

+ADK
+- Create a new agent: `adk create <agent_name>`

 List of git commands that I always forget
 - https://github.com/tohweizhong/git-quick-start

+Python
+- Use `dir` to see all properties and methods of the specified object, without the values.
+This function will return all the properties and methods, even built-in properties which are default for all object.

 Dev notes
 - Vertex AI workbench instance needs a defined network in GCP project